-67:42:17:41.
+67:42:17:34.
 Prevention of child maltreatment.
-A provider shall meet the physical, social, emotional, and cognitive needs of a child, and identify procedures to implement behavior management strategies for use with children in care.
-Behavior management strategies must offer limits, with positive guidance and direction, to help a child develop selfcontrol and respect for the rights of others, be appropriate to a child's age and developmental level, and include strategies to prevent shaken baby syndrome and abusive head trauma.

-A behavior management strategy may not be delegated to an older child or peer.
-Separation, when used as a strategy, must be within sight or hearing of a provider.
+A provider shall meet the physical, social, emotional, and cognitive needs of a child and identify procedures regarding behavior management strategies to be used with children in care.
+Behavior management strategies shall offer clear-cut limits with positive guidance and direction to help a child develop selfcontrol and respect for the rights of others.
+A behavior management strategy shall be appropriate to a child's age and developmental level.
+Separation, when used as a strategy, shall be within sight or hearing of a provider.
+A behavior management strategy shall not be delegated to an older child or peer.
+The use of a prohibited discipline technique by a child's parent while working at the program is not allowed.
+The following methods of discipline are prohibited: